Mucking

-Mucking is a hamlet and former Church of England parish and civil parish adjoining the Thames Estuary in the Thurrock unitary authority area, in southern Essex, England.
-It is located approximately 2 mi south of the town of Stanford-le-Hope.
-In 1931 the civil parish had a population of 498.
+Mucking is a hamlet on the north bank of Thames Estuary in the borough of Thurrock in Essex, England.
+It is located approximately 2 miles south of the town of Stanford-le-Hope.
+Mucking was formerly a parish.
+The civil parish was abolished in 1936 on the creation of Thurrock Urban District, which became the modern borough of Thurrock in 1974.

-Early history
+History

 Mucking was "a particularly extensive Anglo-Saxon settlement, of at least 100+ people, commanding an important strategic position in the Lower Thames region; it may have functioned as a meeting place and mart for surrounding areas on both sides of the Thames".
 Its name is of Saxon origin and indicates human settlement here for well over a millennium.
 The meaning is usually given as 'the family (or followers) of Mucca' (Mucca most likely being a local chieftain).
 However, Margaret Gelling has suggested alternative interpretations – 'Mucca's place' or 'Mucca's stream'.
 Mucking's geographical location on flat marshland at the very mouth of the River Thames indicates that settlement in the area by Germanic invaders from the continent probably occurred at a relatively early date; indeed, an outline of a now abandoned nearby Saxon village, West Mucking, was discovered from aerial photographs in the 20th century.
 Mucking was host to a small iron smelting industry because of its workable deposits of iron ore.
 Spongy iron blooms were produced and had their impurities worked out by a process known as 'Mucking'.
 It is not known if this process is connected to the village name or a coincidence.

+Mucking was an ancient parish in the Barstable Hundred of Essex.
+As well as the small settlement of Mucking itself, the parish also included surrounding rural areas, including the hamlet of Muckingford, which was renamed Linford in the 19th century.
+When elected parish and district councils were established in 1894, the parish was included in the Orsett Rural District.
+The civil parish and rural district were abolished in 1936 on the creation of the new Thurrock Urban District.
+At the 1931 census (the last before the abolition of the civil parish), Mucking had a population of 498.